tarabanton/inosync/README.rst

 There are no known bugs currently, however, due to the design of inosync, there are several shortcomings:

-- inosync cannot parse rsync excludes and therefore calls rsync on changes in excluded directories as well. (`of course rsync still excludes these directories`)
-- It is easily possible to flood the daemon with huge amounts of change events, potentially resulting in enormous bandwidth and connection usage.
 - Excludes currently apply to each path to be synced and there is no way to specify per-path excludes yet.

 Requirements